Niels-Bohr-Institute-XNS-StructBiophys/Marbles/README.md

 ## Input Preparation
 To predict the shape of a membrane protein in a nanodisc with Marbles, you need the following information:
-1. the SAXS intensity, in cm^-1, as a function of the scattering vector, in A^-1, of a solution of empty nanodiscs;
+1. the SAXS intensity, in `cm^-1`, as a function of the scattering vector, in `A^-1`, of a solution of empty nanodiscs;
-2. the SAXS intensity, in cm^-1, as a function of the scattering vector, in A^-1, of a solution of loaded nanodiscs;
+2. the SAXS intensity, in `cm^-1`, as a function of the scattering vector, in `A^-1`, of a solution of loaded nanodiscs;
 3. the protein sequence;
-4. the Dmax of the loaded nanodisc system;
+4. the Dmax of the loaded nanodisc system, in `A`;
 5. an estimate of the number of residues inserted in the nanodisc;
 6. a Results.wif file, obtained from WillItFit, containing the parameters of the empty nanodisc fit.
 The SAXS intensity of the empty nanodisc is used only for the determination of the nanodisc parameters through WillItFit, and will not be employed by Marbles directly.
 Therefore, refer to the original documentation in WillItFit for the file formatting.
 Instead, the SAXS intensity of the loaded nanodisc has to be provided in a file, using .dat or .txt extensions, following the format